JustCoderdev/dotfiles/README.md

 ### bin

+- `binaries`: packaged programs that "need" nixos to be built
-- `bash-scripts`: custom bash scripts that can run even without nixos
+- `scripts`: custom bash scripts that can run even without nixos
-- `...`: packaged programs that can be toggled

 ### confs

 - `.wallpapers`: desktop wallpapers
+- `modules` configurations that haven't been migrated to home-manager yet
+- `settings`: user settings (username and insecure/unfree packages list)
+- `standalone`: configurations that exist only in home-manager
+- `stylix`: stylix theme and modules
 - `users`: available users
-- `settings`: user settings (username and insecure/unfree packages list)
-- `standalone`: configurations that exists only in home-manager
-- `...`: configurations that haven't been migrated to home-manager yet

 ### nixos